Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a Ph.D. student at the University of Southern California, working primarily with [Dr. Wendy Wood](https://dornsife.usc.edu/wendy-wood).
+I'm a Ph.D. candidate at the University of Southern California, working primarily with [Dr. Wendy Wood](https://dornsife.usc.edu/wendy-wood).
 I study how people form desirable habits, and how they can break undesirable ones.
 My work uses field studies, Ecological Momentary Assessment (EMA), nudges, geospatial analysis, and surveys to paint a broad picture of how behavior change takes place in real-world settings.
 Before entering academia, I played [harpsichord](https://en.wikipedia.org/wiki/Harpsichord) and jazz piano.
 You can read more about my work below or [email me!](#contact)